josephmbarnby/Barnby_etal_2022_ReversalLearning/README.md

 # Barnby_etal_ReversalLearning
-Assessment of reversal learning across probabilistic and social inference tasks
+Assessment of reversal learning across probabilistic and social inference tasks.

+The preprint can be found here: